-Fredonia's residence halls are smoke free.
-As of January 2014, Fredonia became a tobacco free campus.
-As such the use of any tobacco product will be prohibited.
-It will be the responsibility of all members of the University Community to comply with the tobacco free policy.
+Fredonia's residence halls are all smoke free.
+The use of any smoking product will be prohibited.
+It will be the responsibility of all members of the University Community to comply with the smoke free policy.
+This includes any tobacco or cannabis products.